ixnas/altcha-dotnet/README.md

 The `altchaBase64` parameter represents the raw value from the `altcha` field in a submitted form, so you don't need to convert anything.

-You can run and examine the `AspNetCoreExample` ASP.NET Core project as a minimal example.
+You can run and examine the `AspNetCoreExample` project as a minimal example.

 ## License